sap-tutorials/Tutorials/tutorials/s4sdk-caching/s4sdk-caching.md

 ### You will learn
   - What caching is and why you should care about it
   - How a cache works
-  - Uses of a caching command
   - How to cache your OData Call
-  - How to do the configuration and make `parameterized` calls
+  - How to configure the cache

 ---